Veteran's Memorial Plaza

 At forefront of the Veterans Memorial Plaza is the "Eternally Remembered" eternal flame sculpture.
 The stainless steel sculpture is approximately 10 feet in heighth.
 The Hanover Park Veterans Committee worked with sculptor, Bruce A. Niemi on the conceptual design for the eternal flame that is lit evey night further highlighting the plaza.

-The War Dog Sculpture was a welcome addition to the plaza and is a one and half scale replica size German Sherman created and cast by Renee Bemis in South Carolina.
-The staute sits in a place of prominence within the plaza honoring military working dogs.
+The War Dog Sculpture was a welcome addition to the plaza and is a one and half scale replica size German Shepherd created and cast by Renee Bemis, a local artist from St. Charles, Illinois.
+The statue sits in a place of prominence within the plaza honoring military working dogs.